Opportunity Card Germany | Chancenkarte Visa

 5. Sufficient Funds

-The Germany Opportunity card allows the applicants to have sufficient funds in a flexible manner.
+The Opportunity Card Germany allows the applicants to have sufficient funds in a flexible manner.
 The German government requires 1027 euros per month as minimum living expenses.
 However, it is flexible to such an extent that applicants are allowed to apply for a 6-12 month stay, and for that you can make it count to the number of months applied.
 The German government requires 11,904 euros for a one-year visa application.
 Earlier applicants were required to have funds only in the Block Account, but now the German government has also allowed access to the present Savings Account.

 6. Language Proficiency